A well-cooked turkey will be the piece de resistance of your dinner table.

 But, cooking a turkey will occupy your oven all day long, which means you won’t be able to cook anything else.

 This is why you need electric smokers.
 These smokers will not only ensure your oven is available for preparing other meals, but they will also give your turkey a rich, smoky flavor.

 I’ve been smoking turkey in an electric smoker for several years now.
 I’ll admit, it wasn't smooth sailing at first.
-Today, I’m bringing you my best turkey recipe with detailed instructions on how to smoke a turkey, so you won’t make the same mistakes I did.
+Today, I’m bringing you my best turkey recipe with detailed instructions on how to smoke turkey breast, so you won’t make the same mistakes I did.

 Smoking a Turkey in an Electric Smoker

 Before you start smoking turkey, there are several things you should do, starting with picking a turkey.

 On my first smoked turkey try, I bought a bird that was too big.

 After some maneuvering, I managed to fit it in.
 But because it was too close to the heat, I had to abandon the smoking plan and put it in the oven halfway through.

 Don’t make the same mistake; choose a turkey that’ll fit into your smoker.